Canada Research Professor in

 As the population ages, the incidence of chronic and life threatening illnesses such as diabetes, cancer and Alzheimer's is on the rise.
 All of these diseases are caused by defects in cell signalling; the mechanism by which cells detect and respond to environmental stimuli.
 Fortunately, the human genome project and the genome projects of several other animals have provided developmental biologists with an unprecedented "tool-box."

-Stringham's lab at Trinity Western University is currently the site of some exciting work into cell signalling pathways.
-As the Canada Research Chair in Developmental Genetics and Disease, Stringham is using genetics and cell biology to answer such important questions about cell signalling pathways, such as, how do signals steer a growing nerve cell along the correct path to its destination?
+Dr. Stringham's lab at Trinity Western University is currently the site of some exciting work into cell signalling pathways.
+As a former Canada Research Professor in Developmental Genetics and Disease, Dr. Stringham is using genetics and cell biology to answer such important questions about cell signalling pathways, as: How do signals steer a growing nerve cell along the correct path to its destination?
 And, how does cell signalling control aging?